Palace House Stakes

 The Palace House Stakes is a Group 3 flat horse race in Great Britain open to horses aged three years or older.
 It is run over a distance of 5 furlongs (1,006 metres) on the Rowley Mile at Newmarket in late April or early May.

 History

 The event is named after Palace House, a famous building in Newmarket on the site of a royal residence of King Charles II.

 The race was established in 1961, and the first running was won by Galivanter.
 It was given Group 3 status when the present grading system was introduced in 1971.

-The Palace House Stakes is currently held on the opening day of Newmarket's Guineas Festival meeting.
+The Palace House Stakes is currently held on the second day of Newmarket's Guineas Festival meeting.
 It is run on the same day as the 2000 Guineas.